Contact us 0300 303 3989

 Diaphragms

 Contraceptive caps and diaphragms are barrier methods of birth control that are slightly different but work in similar ways.
+The only type of this contraception available currently is the Caya diaphragm.

 A diaphragm is a shallow latex dome that fits inside a woman’s vagina.
 It works by covering the cervix and surrounding area and preventing sperm from passing into the uterus (womb) and fertilising the egg.
 It is usually used with spermicide gel that kills sperm on contact.